hl7ch/ch-orf/input/pagecontent/index.md

 CH ORF and its derivates are derived from the implementation guides [HL7 Structured Data Capture - STU 3](http://hl7.org/fhir/uv/sdc/STU3/index.html) and [CH Core](https://fhir.ch/ig/ch-core/index.html).

+### MustSupport
-In this implementation guide “Must support” (MS) denotes elements of the questionnaire that are mapped to corresponding resource items.
+In this implementation guide “MustSupport” (MS) denotes elements of the questionnaire that are mapped to corresponding resource items.

 <div markdown="1" class="stu-note">